freefood89/freefood89.github.io/_posts/2015-11-15-engineering-productivity.md

 author: Rentaro
 ---

-I've had an interesting year and a bit of pretending to be a software developer.
+I've had an interesting year or so of pretending to be a software developer.

 I spent the first 10 months in an API development team using Java+Spring with hundreds of members.
 During that time I also quasi-managed my own after hours API development project, of which I set up the cloud infrastructure for.
 Having struggled without proper source code management and infrastructure automation at my workplace I did it the right way for my side project: everything from automated testing with Jenkins (with Mocha and NoseTests) to the automated deployment of containers in Amazons EC2 Container Service (ECS).
 In July, I left my API team and joined a DevOps team to gain further experience in automating infrastructure.